Best Note-Taking and Writing Apps for University Students

 Simplenote — for lightweight idea dumps

-Simplenote does exactly what its name says — it keeps note-taking simple.
-It’s perfect for quick ideas, brainstorming essay topics, or writing rough outlines before you polish them later.
+Simplenote does exactly what its name suggests — it keeps note-taking simple.
+It’s great for capturing quick ideas, brainstorming essay topics, or sketching rough outlines before refining them later.

-It syncs across devices, so you can jot down ideas during lectures on your phone and expand them later on your laptop.
+Everything syncs across devices, so you can note ideas during lectures on your phone and expand them later on your laptop.

 Best for: Students who want minimal distractions and clean, focused writing.